-Master of Education (M.Ed.) coursework is delivered primarily online.
-Six graduate credits must be taken during a semester, excluding summer, to be considered a full-time student.
+Master of Education (M.Ed.) coursework is delivered online.
+Students take six graduate credits during a semester, excluding summer, to be considered a full-time student.
 A minimum of 30 semester graduate credits must be completed to fulfill degree requirements.
 Coursework is typically completed over a two year period.
 All policies relating to degree requirements are detailed in the M.Ed.
 Student Handbook.

-The following list is a sample list of course offerings:
+The following list is a sample list of potential course offerings:

 - EDUC 7001 Foundations of Education and Research (3 cr)

 - EDUC 7009 Assessment of Learning (3 cr)

 - EDUC 7002 Diversity and Social Justice (3 cr)